ShreejalRai/Change-in-renewable-energy/README.md

 * Power BI
 * Excel

-:bar_chart: Description of Analysis.
+:bar_chart: Description of Analysis. <br>
-First analysis shows renewable share of four Scandinavian countries.
+* First analysis shows renewable share of four Scandinavian countries.
-Second analysis shows change in renewable energy sources for Norway from 2005 - 2023.
+* Second analysis shows change in renewable energy sources for Norway from 2005 - 2023.
-Third analysis compares Norways renewable energy generation to it's three Scandanavian neighbours.
+* Third analysis compares Norways renewable energy generation to it's three Scandanavian neighbours.
-Fourth analysis is a prediction/forecast for Norway's energy generation to the year of 2030.
+* Fourth analysis is a prediction/forecast for Norway's energy generation to the year of 2030.